 The more content, and by that we mean quality content, you put up on the Internet, the easier it becomes for the search engines to find you.
 That’s the basic equation.
-Which means, that the content of your website, blogs, guest blogs, PR, social media platforms, and third party sites, all can make a difference to your SEO.
-While there is a lot to talk about in the content context, today we deal with just SEO articles– a part of content that has been routintely underestimated and sort of abused by content writers across the world.
+Which means, that the content of your website, blogs, guest blogs, PR, social media platforms, and third-party sites, all can make a difference to your SEO.
+While there is a lot to talk about in the content context, today we deal with just SEO articles– a part of the content that has been routinely underestimated and sort of abused by content writers across the world.

 Google Algorithm changes